aws-samples/dotnet-aiml-samples/README.md

     ```

 This checks the existence of a profile called `my-dev-profile`; if it exists, it will use the credentials provided in the profile.
 Otherwise, it will use the credentials provided by the [EC2 instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html).
+To learn how to create AWS access & secret keys and save them in a profile watch [this video](https://www.youtube.com/watch?v=fwtmTMf53Ek)

 4. In *Samples.Common->ISample*
    This interface is implemented by all the samples.
 You can run the sample by creating an instance and calling the ISample->Run command.